ankane/pretender/README.md

 ### Show Admins

-You may want to make it obvious to an admin when he / she is signed in as another user.
-I like to add this to the application layout.
+Make it obvious when someone is signed in as another user in your application layout.

-#### Haml / Slim

 ```haml
 - # app/views/layouts/application.html.haml